kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 Aligment examples with HISAT2:

-~$ hisat2 --dta -p --rna-strandness R -x reference_genome_indexes -U input.fastq -S output.sam
+~$ hisat2 --dta -p 4 --rna-strandness R -x reference_genome_indexes -U input.fastq -S output.sam

 The meaning of the arguments:

 --dta argument: Report alignments tailored for transcript assemblers including StringTie.
 With this option, HISAT2 requires longer anchor lengths for de novo discovery of splice sites.
 This leads to fewer alignments with short-anchors, which helps transcript assemblers improve significantly in computation and memory usage.

 -p argument: Launch NTHREADS parallel search threads (default: 1).
 Threads will run on separate processors/cores and synchronize when parsing reads and outputting alignments.
+We used 4 cores in here.

 --rna-strandness argument: Specify strand-specific information: the default is unstranded.
 For single-end reads, use F or R. 'F' means a read corresponds to a transcript.
 'R' means a read corresponds to the reverse complemented counterpart of a transcript.
 For paired-end reads, use either FR or RF.
+We used 'R' argument for first-strand format FASTQ files, which means that our reads correspond to reverse complemented of transcripts.
+If our FASTQ files are second-strand format, then we should use 'F' argument instead of 'R' argument.

 -x argument: The basename of the index for the reference genome.